 As the FNP concentration coordinator, Knox appreciates getting to know the students more broadly and being a source of support and guidance during the various stages of their graduate program.
 Knox teaches the MSN core course, Advanced Assessment, and the concentration-specific courses – Primary Care I Adult, Primary Care II, Chronically Ill Adult, and Primary Care Family, as well as practicums for those courses and Primary Care Peds Practicum.
 Additionally, she also teaches DNP Practicum.
 “I enjoy seeing the confidence in my students as they progress through the program.
 I value hands-on learning and strive to offer many different simulation opportunities for our FNP students throughout their courses,” she said.
 “It’s a wonderful feeling to see them after graduation at conferences, as colleagues, and hearing about their professional pursuits.”

-Knox hopes her students remember the importance of wellness and health promotion and that a patient-provider partnership is imperative in moving towards healthy living and better patient outcomes.
+Knox hopes her students remember the importance of their own self-care, wellness and health promotion, and partnering in the patient-provider relationship is imperative in moving towards health-promoting behavior and better patient outcomes.
 Furthermore, she desires that when students graduate from the program, they know and understand that their education as an NP is never over.
 “As a provider, FNP graduates are growing and learning all the time as new research impacts patient care and overall healthcare.”

 In addition to teaching FNP courses, Knox is also a DNP faculty member.
-“I usually advise 4 or 5 DNP students on their DNP projects,” she said.
-“I’m excited to share that the project of one of my previous students, a DNP alumna from spring 2018, was published recently.”
+“I usually advise 5 or 6 DNP students on their DNP projects,” she said.
+“I’ve also shared the dissemination journey with a few DNP alumna in the publication of their project in NP journals.”

 As a nurse, Knox enjoys providing the care and patient education that helps patients and families achieve their highest level of health, wellness, and understanding of their health or condition to live life to the fullest.
 “I am grateful nursing was part of my path,” she said.
 “I also enjoy being a health resource for family and friends.
 As I’ve advanced my career, I’ve learned to better balance responsibilities for my family, career, and caregiving roles to my family and friends.”